Increasing trust among users by leveraging community-based data

 Users rely heavily on the search and query functions to quickly find the right data.

-Since users search for the same kind of data sets when creating a workspace, we focused on how we could improve the data set search experience.
+Since users search for similar data sets often, we focused on how we could improve the search experience.

 The current search experience lacked the information and previews for users to quickly find what they need.